Mary Poppins (book series): Mary Poppins

 Mary Poppins is a magical nanny who sweeps into the Banks home on Cherry Tree Lane and takes charge of the Banks children.
 She never acknowledges her strange and magical powers, and feigns insult when one of the children refers to her previous adventures.
 She first arrives with her open umbrella when she is blown to Cherry Tree Lane by the East Wind.
 At the end of the first book, she opens up her umbrella to the West Wind and lets it lift her up into the air and away from the children.
 In the 1964 Disney film of the same name, she is portrayed by Julie Andrews; in the 2018 sequel Mary Poppins Returns, she is portrayed by Emily Blunt; in the 2004 BBC Radio 4 drama, she is played by Juliet Stevenson; in the 2004 West End musical adaptation, she is portrayed by Laura Michelle Kelly.

+Parrot umbrella

+He is Mary Poppins's umbrella.
+He has a parrot head for a handle, and is the colour black.
+He is always picked up and taken everywhere by Mary Poppins.
+(The reason she never goes anywhere without him is revealed in the story "The Day Out", being that she likes to look her best, and his beautiful parrot-headed handle makes her look her best.)
+At the end of the first book, she opens him up on the first day of Spring, and the blowing wind blows into him and lifts him and Mary Poppins into the air and away from the Banks family's house.
+He loves flying, as stated in the final story of the third book, when after "opening the door", Mary Poppins opens him up and he soars up quickly, as if glad to be free.
+Since he is magical, he can talk as well as fly.
+In the 1964 film, he is aware of how Mary Poppins really feels about the children, but she denies it, saying that they should love their father more than her.
+In the 1964 Disney film, he is voiced by David Tomlinson, who also played Mr Banks.
+In the 2018 sequel, he is voiced by Edward Hibbert.